GM LEP approves £3m funding to bolster financial support available to Greater Manchester businesses battling impact of coronavirus

 The Growth Company will work with potential private sector co-investment partners to enable vital funding to be made available to even more businesses.

-The GMCA and LEP funding is part of a concerted effort across Greater Manchester to support businesses and jobs – including the #HereForBusiness and Employ GM campaigns - and will help to maximise the availability of CBILS funding to Greater Manchester businesses.
+The GMCA and LEP funding is part of a concerted effort across Greater Manchester to support businesses and jobs – including the #HereForBusiness (opens new page) and Employ (opens new page) GM campaigns - and will help to maximise the availability of CBILS funding to Greater Manchester businesses.

 The Coronavirus Business Interruption Loan Scheme for Greater Manchester will provide vital immediate cashflow to businesses alongside the business grant funding that is already being administered by Local Authorities across Greater Manchester.